Nepal Visa Information

 - Valid passport for a minimum of six months required by all nationals.

-- The foreign visiting Nepal shall be granted the tourist visa.
+- The foreign visiting Nepal shall be granted a tourist visa.

-- The tourist visa shall be granted for a period in a maximum of 150 days in a visa year (Visa years means January to December).
+- The tourist visa shall be granted for a period of a maximum of 150 days in a visa year (Visa years means January to December).

 - A tourist who has departed before the expiry of the period specified in the visa issued in a visa year shall not be allowed to use the visa by adding the remaining period to another visa year.

-- If any foreigner who has entered into Nepal towards the end of a visa year desires to spend even the period during which he may stay in Nepal with the tourist visa of the other visa year, he may use such facility.
+- If any foreigner who has entered Nepal towards the end of a visa year desires to spend even the period during which he may stay in Nepal with the tourist visa of the other visa year, he may use such facility.

 - Provided, however, that the computation of the fees for such period shall be made from the total period of his stay.

-- An application for the tourist visa has to be submitted in the format as referred to in Online visa form
+- An application for the tourist visa has to be submitted in the format as referred to in the Online visa form

-- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with plane ticket or Foreigners, traveling in the accidental force landed a plane for any circumstances shall be issued transit visa for one day.
+- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with a plane ticket or Foreigners, traveling in the accidental force landed a plane for any circumstances shall be issued a transit visa for one day.

-- An application for the transit visa has to be submitted in the format as referred to the online visa form
+- An application for the transit visa has to be submitted in the format as referred to in the online visa form

 Types and costs:

-- The fee for a Single Entry Tourist Visa to Nepal for 60 days is the USD60 or equivalent foreign currency
+- The fee for a Single Entry Tourist Visa to Nepal for 60 days is USD60 or equivalent foreign currency

 - Additional $50 grants Multiple Entry Visas

-- Tourist visa can be extended for a maximum of 150 days.
-Visa extension free for 30 days is the USD 30
+- A tourist visa can be extended for a maximum of 150 days.
+The Visa extension fee for 30 days is the USD 30